The winner for the Social Impact Hero award goes to... Choco4Peace

-Teasdale continued: “Second, the sheer scale of the impact this could have is huge - not just for the many farmers in Colombia, or just farmers of cocoa, but also across countries and commodities if it can be scaled up.
+Teasdale continued: “Second, the sheer scale of the impact this could have is huge - not just for the many farmers in Columbia, or just farmers of cacao, but also across countries and commodities if it can be scaled up.
 I think it represents the very best of what social-mission businesses can achieve.”

 Founding the company back in February 2018, Figueredo has done so much in such a short space of time, but explained the work that has gone into Choco4Peace: “We had done a year of research and development beforehand, we had to time it right.
 We have been planning to succeed – not planning to fail.